tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/quantization/training.md

 *   Model coverage: models using
     [whitelisted layers](https://github.com/tensorflow/model-optimization/tree/master/tensorflow_model_optimization/python/core/quantization/keras/default_8bit/default_8bit_quantize_registry.py),
-    BatchNormalization, and in limited cases, Concat.
+    BatchNormalization when it follows a convolutional or `Dense` layer, and in limited cases, `Concat`.
     <!-- TODO(tfmot): add more details and ensure they are all correct. -->
 *   Hardware acceleration: our API defaults are compatible with acceleration on EdgeTPU, NNAPI, and TFLite backends, amongst others.
+See the caveat in the roadmap.
 *   Deploy with quantization: only per-axis quantization for convolutional layers, not per-tensor quantization, is currently supported.